JSNA – People – Cardiovascular Disease

 Hypertension monitoring and management

-Up to September 2023, the percentage of patients in Barnet PCNs with hypertension, who had a blood pressure reading within the preceding 12 months, was generally lower than the London and England average percentages.
-PCN1D had a higher percentage than London and England average percentages.
-Older age groups of patients had higher percentages compared with younger age groups.
+Up to March 2025, the percentage of patients with hypertension in Barnet PCNs who had a recorded blood pressure reading within the previous 12 months was generally lower than the London and England averages.

 Cardiovascular disease and smoking cessation